-1) Cell Phone Signal Booster from Wilson Amplifiers
+1) Cell Signal Booster from Wilson Amplifiers

 Of all the ways to improve cell signal, a cell signal booster (also called a repeater) is hands down the best option.
-Cell phone signal boosters are available in a wide variety of models to fit your needs, and can be used in the home and office, as well cars, boats, RVs… you name it!
+Cell phone repeaters are available in a wide variety of models to fit your needs, and can be used in the home and office, as well cars, boats, RVs… you name it!